SteCiu01/DAX/DAX-Codes/Dynamic Visuals Headers/README.md

-# Dynamic Visuals Headers or Cards
+# Dynamic Visuals Headers

+Generate visual titles and headers that automatically adapt to slicer selections

 #### Template for creating dynamic visuals headers or cards that display all the selected items, or a fix sentence in case all or nothing is selected.